 The Workforce, Organisational Development and Education Strategy confirms the intention to establish the Health Board as an inclusive organisation.
 Inclusiveness means making sure the voices of the workforce are heard and valued, ensuring equal access to opportunities and resources for people who might otherwise be excluded or marginalised.
 This will not only help to attract and retain the best people to form the workforce, but it will also help to provide better services making the Health Board a great place to work.
-The Health Board needs to move beyond ensuring equality to promoting diversity, which, ultimately, is about how it builds the organisation with talented individuals from a wide range of backgrounds.
+We need to move beyond ensuring equality to promoting diversity, which, ultimately, is about how it builds the organisation with talented individuals from a wide range of backgrounds.

-The Health Board reviews its workforce statistical data on an annual basis to help identify aims and positive actions to initiate to support members of the workforce in accordance with their protected characteristics.
+We review our workforce statistical data on an annual basis to help identify aims and positive actions to initiate to support members of the workforce in accordance with their protected characteristics.
 The Health Board wants all employees, no matter what their identity, culture or background to have the best possible employment experience in Hywel Dda.